levibostian/semantic-release-precheck/README.md

 This project's vision is led by fundamental goals that this plugin is trying to accomplish.
 With all future development, we try to follow these goals.

 1. The plugin allows you to re-use existing semantic-release plugins for deployments.
 This plugin is not trying to replace existing plugins, but add extra functionality to each of them.
 By leveraging existing plugins, we reduce the amount of work required to improve our deployments.
 2. Existing semantic-release configurations should be able to adopt this plugin.
-This is the main reason for adding `deploy_plugin.config` as an option to the plugin, so this plugin can be compatible with deployment modules and their options.
+No need for plugin authors to adopt this workflow, but instead allow anyone who runs `semantic-release` to use it if they choose.
-3. This plugin's purpose is to avoid a failed deployment that could occur during deployment when pushing a version.
-There may be other use cases you can think of for a check to run before a deployment is done, but that may not meet the purpose of this plugin.
-You may instead be looking for another plugin such as [`exec`](https://github.com/semantic-release/exec).
+3. This plugin's purpose is to provide a more powerful `publish` step for `semantic-release`.
+We try to keep this plugin focused and not bloated with features.
+If you have an idea you want to contribute back to this project, it's suggested to open an issue pitching the idea first.